slimsuite/shamrock/README.md

 The main outputs are a PDF of the clustering, along with two fasta files representing the parental partitioning.

-### Known issues
+### Known issues and considerations

-The initial pairing of the chromosomes based on maximum shared kmers can go wrong, particularly when there has been a lot of rearrangements - or very long chromosomes - where a same chromosome can be the "best" hit for many other chromosomes.
-Using HiC-guided manual assignment might be more effective.
+**Homeologue Pairing.** Pairing of the chromosomes based on maximum shared kmers can go wrong, particularly when there has been a lot of rearrangements - or very long chromosomes - where a same chromosome can be the "best" hit for many other chromosomes.
+Version `v0.3.0` introduced compleasm-based pairing, using the number of shared (`Duplicated`) orthologues.
+This appears to be effective but has not been broading tested.
+Using HiC-guided manual assignment might also be more effective.

+**Beyond tetraploidy.** SHAMROCK is designed to partition allotetraploids.
+Additional ploidies might be amenable to the same approach.
+To try this, copy the `shamrock.config` file into the run directory and change `BESTN=1`, _e.g._ for an octoploid you would set `BESTN=3` as each chromosome has three other homeologues.
+As of `v0.3.0`, the Rscript has not been updated to partition into more parental sets, but it might be possible to manually assign subgenomes based on the `*.shamrock.pdf` output.

 ## Example